-The Town's payroll provider does not account for maintenance support; therefore, the actual is less than the budget.
 The other payroll related expenses (administrative salaries, payroll taxes, health insurance and YRS contribution) were less than budget due to positions not immediately being filled, and employees not being vested into benefit plans until later in the year.
 Legal fees and advertising were less than budgeted because various expected and planned events did not occur.
 Repairs/replacements were less as a result of the modular office being replaced by a brand new building.

-Capital outlays were budgeted for the targeted completion timing and amount; project delays resulted in less expenses than expected.
+Capital outlays were budgeted for the targeted completion timing and amount; resulted in less expenses than expected.